Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 ### 404 Page
 - This page has the page header and looks like the other pages except that it has a 404 message and and image so the client is not left confused.
-- The image is that of a half eaten cookie and the message is " Oops it looks like this page has been eaten.
+- The message is " Oops it looks like this page has been eaten.
 Please click on the home button to return to the home page".
+- Thanks to my mentor for helping to explain these pages to me.

 ### 500 Page
 - This page is very similar to the 404 page and has a message of " Oops there seems to be an error.
 Our technicians have been notified, Please click the home button to return home."